bcharles/progress-bar/readme.txt

 div.wppb-wrapper div.inside { margin: 0 auto; line-height: 25px; color: #ffffff; font-weight: bold; position: absolute; z-index: 1; width: 400px; text-align: right; padding-right: 10px }`

 == Changelog ==

+**1.0.4**

+*	added ability to show progress like 50/100 thanks to pull request from [RavanH](https://github.com/RavanH) https://github.com/jazzsequence/progress-bar/pull/1

+**1.0.3**

+*	added fullwidth parameter thanks to [callingmedic911](http://profiles.wordpress.org/callingmedic911/) -- this allows the progress bar to have a variable width based on the width of the containing div (not exactly responsive, as suggested [here](http://wordpress.org/support/topic/responsive-progress-bar?replies=12#post-3291966), but it allows the progress bar to be used in sidebars or to take up the full width of the post content area).

 **1.0.2**